sveltejs/svelte/.changeset/rotten-rules-invite.md

 "svelte": patch
 ---

-fix: improve derived output for ssr
+fix: use getters for derived class state fields, with memoisation